Early History and Modern Conflict

 With the construction of a new highway and the relocation of the railway station, this first objective aims to address issues related to traffic in all the Western zone of Genoa and, at the same time, reduce the traffic in Via Cornigliano (currently one of the main sources of air pollution) which will open the door to further urban improvement.

 There is a similar project for a new highway parallel to the Genoa-Ventimiglia railway, whose aim is to connect the area of the airport with the area around the Lanterna.
-Traffic from the Polcevera (a large Genoese Valley) will be connected to this new road.
+Traffic from the Polcevera (a large Genoese Valley) will be connected to

 2. Area for the port and logistic activities